Amy C. Beegle

 CCM Music Education - 0003

-Dr. Amy Beegle's interest in music education displays a very cosmopolitan flair.
-Prior to teaching at CCM, she taught general music, band and choir in K-12 schools and served on the faculty of National Louis University and Pacific Lutheran University.
-Furthermore, she has worked extensively in ethnomusicology, with her studies focusing on music education and performance in areas including Turkish singing, Philippine kulintang, Afro-Peruvian music and dance, and Zimbabwean mbira.
-Her performance expertise includes these focuses as well as classical piano, percussion and recorder.
+Dr. Amy Beegle has taught general music, band and choir in K-12 schools and served on the faculty of National Louis University and Pacific Lutheran University before coming to CCM in 2011.
+She is the director of the CCM Orff Schuwerlk Teacher Education Summer Program at CCM.
+Dr. Beegle has worked extensively in ethnomusicology, with her studies focusing on music education and performance in areas including Turkish singing, Philippine kulintang, Afro-Peruvian music and dance, and Zimbabwean mbira.
+Her performance expertise includes these focuses as well as piano, handbells, percussion and recorder.